SystemRage/py-kms/README.md

 ## History
 _py-kms_ is a port of node-kms created by [cyrozap](http://forums.mydigitallife.info/members/183074-markedsword), which is a port of either the C#, C++, or .NET implementations of KMS Emulator.
 The original version was written by [CODYQX4](http://forums.mydigitallife.info/members/89933-CODYQX4) and is derived from the reverse-engineered code of Microsoft's official KMS.
+This version of _py-kms_ is for itself a fork of the original implementation by [SystemRage](https://github.com/SystemRage/py-kms), which was abandoned early 2021.

 ## Features
 - Responds to `v4`, `v5`, and `v6` KMS requests.